TU-Darmstadt-APQ/AD9910-arduino/README.md

 # AD9910-arduino

-The contents of this library allow control of the AD9910 DDS with Arduino and Teensy microcontrollers.
+The contents of this library allow control of the AD9910 DDS with Arduino (and Teensy; not tested) microcontrollers.
 The code is based on the AD9910 library from JQI (https://github.com/JQIamo/ad9910-dds/)

-This code is maintained by Lars Kohfahl.
+This code is maintained by Lars Pause (lars.pause@physik.tu-darmstadt.de).